2300181/CS220AU-DP/README.md

 2. Find illustrations

 ## Log
+- 2024-01-02 - I continued to write the essay.
+I completed both the self-assessment and the peer-assesment.
 - 2023-12-14 - I slighly modified my plan.
 - 2023-12-13 - I made modifications that Kris recommended to me and added my references within the text.
 - 2023-12-04 - I continued to write and finished my v.01.